Q: Can we use manual workarounds to address the new standard?

 Q: What’s the difference between a Lease Management System and the Aptitude Lease Accounting Engine?

-A: Lease management systems typically do well at things like managing lease renewals, lease payment reconciliations, environmental performance management and facilities management.
-However, lease management systems do not tend to have robust accounting capabilities and may not be able to handle the financial & accounting complexity and data volumes triggered by the new standard.
+A: ALAE has some lease management capabilities, however its strength lies in the ability to address the accounting complexities that pure lease management systems struggle with.
+Lease management systems do not tend to have robust accounting capabilities and may not be able to handle the financial & accounting complexity and data volumes triggered by the new standard.

 The Aptitude Lease Accounting Engine (ALAE) is purpose-built to apply accounting and finance expertise and facilitate compliance with the new standard.
 It can work with a lease management system(s) or integrate leases from disparate systems or excel files across your organization.
 The ALAE specifically addresses the finance and accounting complexity around areas like accounting judgements, multi-GAAP accounting, calculations, transitions and finance workflows.
 Read more about how we differ from Lease Management systems here.